Why AP hasn't called the Arizona governor's race

 REMAINS OF THE DAY

-After Friday’s vote release, the margin in the governor’s race sat at just over 31,000 votes, with Lake about a point and a half behind Hobbs.
+As of Saturday, the margin in the governor’s race sat at just over 34,000 votes, with Lake about a point and a half behind.

 In all of Arizona, officials said that there were some 400,000 ballots left to count, including up to 275,000 remaining votes in Maricopa County.
 Tens of thousands of those remaining votes were ballots that came in on Election Day itself — votes known in some places as “late earlies,” the counting of which has been known to hold up tabulation.